Calamares (software): About

 Development was started in 2014 by Manjaro community member Teo Mrnjavac “with support from Blue Systems” and then picked up by KaOS.

-The Calamares installer is in place of Ubiquit which works along with Ubuntu.
-With using Calamares, the company will not be issuing any new ISO images with the software.

 Calamares is currently maintained by the Calamares team, most of which are KDE Developers and has no exclusive association with any Linux distribution.
 Calamares is not a KDE, KaOS or Manjaro project.

 Configuration

 Calamares is very configurable using a mix of code modules and built in tools.
 Distro developers can add their own branding and configuration to Calamares.
 However, some distro makers opt to leave the installer to its default look feel and options.